 "Intertextuality is the interrelationship between texts.
 Using this theory, choose two TV Shows that feature a significant portrayal of intertextuality.
 Draw a parallel between the Shows and give an intertexual analysis linking them together.
 If you can, apply other theories too.”

 According to Fiske (1987, p.
 4), the theory of intertextuality means that “any one text is necessarily read in relationship to others and that a range of textual knowledge’s is brought to bear upon it.”
-In this essay, I will be analysing and discussing the parallels portrayed between Lost and Once Upon a Time, as both of them are written by Edward Kitsis and Adam Horowitz.
+In this essay, I will be analysing and discussing the parallels portrayed between Lost and Once Upon a Time, as both of them written by Edward Kitsis and Adam Horowitz.
 Both shows have a similar narrative in which there are multiple storytelling streams.
 By taking this similarity, I will outline the character references in both Shows.
 I will discuss about the resemblance of the mise-en-scene and I will apply the theory of intertextuality through episode tie-ins and fan fiction interpretation featured in both Lost and Once Upon a Time.

 Abrams (2011, p.
 5) states that narratives are action and events which are links together and revolving around the characters within the story.

 Lost (2004-2010) was a television series that followed the lives of the survivors whose plane, Oceanic flight 815, crash- landed on a mysterious island.
 Here we see the survivors battle the previous occupants of the island, an unknown monster and hallucinations.
 The plotline was different from other shows as it took us through a few timelines, such as flashbacks, flash-forwards, flash-sideways and time travel.
 Abrams (2001, p.
 7) mentions that the “interruptions of narratives, such as those caused by flashbacks are usually explained and justified so that they do not necessarily disrupt the narrative; indeed they can clarify it.”
-Each flashback in Lost told the audience how each character came to be who they are on The Island and the lessons they needed to be taught to move on or move past in the episode story.
+Each flashback in Lost told the audience how each character came to be who they are on The Island and the lessons they needed to enlighten to move on or move past in the episode story.

 According to the research by Thwaites (2002, p.
 17), “a genre may also change by interacting with other media genres."
 The different kinds of texts interact with each other they recycle signs, codes and social values of different genres.
 These get transposed to different settings, and assume new references.”